 But the most beneficial thing has been to analyze their stories and discover the common elements that contribute to the “heart” of the film.
 That practice has definitely made me a better storyteller and teacher, as I share these storytelling principles that make up the “emotional core” of the film and characters, which is the artful balance of the emotional connection we feel for the main characters and the emotional stakes that come from what I call a “Worthy Motivation.”
 When filmmakers have focused on the story’s emotional core, their films have often succeeded; when they haven’t, as I will demonstrate in my webinar, the films have disappointed audiences and critics, often surprisingly, since all other elements were present.
 Oddly enough, the emotional core has been low or unbalanced from the last three Pixar features, Cars 2, Brave, and Monsters University, which most critics agree haven’t been up to Pixar’s “emotional” standard.
 While I, too, have been somewhat disappointed as an audience member, I’ve felt vindicated as a teacher of these principles, and even more confident that the “Emotional Core” is the essential key to a film’s success.

 So how do we connect emotionally with the main characters?
 How do we make sure the story’s stakes and character motivations are emotional?
-Sign up for the webinar and you’ll discover how you, too, can develop and write quality stories with “heart” and humanity.
+Download the on-demand webinar (included in this month's Writers Store sale - Writing the Animation Film) and you’ll discover how you, too, can develop and write quality stories with “heart” and humanity.